aldotele/world-proxy/README.md

 ## World Proxy

-proxying requests to [REST Countries](https://restcountries.com/) endpoints
+#### proxying requests to [REST Countries](https://restcountries.com/) endpoints

+the service exposes a series of APIs to retrieve information about world countries, such as name, capital, borders, continent, currencies, population, maps, flag.